JohnBorghi/Supporting_Scientific_Data/SSD_05_saving-organizing.md

 ## Further Reading

+[Cookie Cutter Data Science](https://cookiecutter-data-science.drivendata.org/) - A flexible standard for organizing and sharing data science-related project

 [Gin Tonic](https://gin-tonic.netlify.app/standard/) - A simple adult beverage for those who partake (1 part gin, 2 parts tonic water, poured over lots of ice).
 Also a proposed standard for keeping research-related files organized in a common file structure.

-[Cookie Cutter Data Science](https://cookiecutter-data-science.drivendata.org/) - A flexible standard for organizing and sharing data science-related project
+[TIER Protocol](https://www.projecttier.org/tier-protocol/protocol-4-0/) - A specification for organzing the materials needed to reproduce the work underlying a research-related manuscript.

 [^1]:  This happened to this chapter’s author ahead of his qualifying exams.
 Another hard drive failed right before his PhD defense.